saraantonijevic/WaveletMatrixProject/README.md

 ## Installation

-You can install the development version of WaveletMatrixProject from [GitHub](https://github.com/saraantonijevic/WaveletMatrixProject), follow the steps below:
+You can install the developed version of WaveletMatrixProject from [GitHub](https://github.com/saraantonijevic/WaveletMatrixProject), follow the steps below:

 1. Install `devtools`
 ```r